 In this post, we cover some of the topics about the development of emotions discussed during the event and how they are featured in the movie.

 Can babies feel and recognize emotions?

 We know that babies love to look at faces from the second they are born.
 And young babies are able to discriminate between different emotional expressions.
-Montague and Walker-Andrews (2001) used the peek-a-boo game, but as well as the typical happy/surprised expression they also showed babies anger, sadness, and fear.
+Montague and Walker-Andrews (2001) used the peek-a-boo game, but in addition to the typical happy/surprised expression, they also showed babies anger, sadness, and fear.
 Four-month-olds could tell the different emotions apart, looking more than usual when faces showed anger or fear, and significantly less than usual when faces were sad.

 How do we recognize other people’s emotions?

-Despite infants’ very early capacity to discriminate between different emotional expressions, the ability to accurately label expressions continues to develop throughout childhood into adolescence.
-Batty and Taylor (2006) looking into the neural responses of occipitotemporal areas of the brain, which are critical for understanding other people’s facial expressions, show continuously changing patterns from early childhood into adolescence, with the adult pattern of neural responses only emerging in late adolescence.
+Batty and Taylor (2006), looking into the neural responses of occipitotemporal areas of the brain, (which are critical for understanding other people’s facial expressions) show continuously changing patterns from early childhood into adolescence, with the adult pattern of neural responses only emerging in late adolescence.
 This has a consequence on children’s understanding of emotions.
 For example, children often mistake negative emotions such as anger or sadness with disgust.

 How does a movie guide our attention to the key emotions in a scene?

 Real life is complex.
 We are often bombarded by a wealth of confusing and conflicting sights and sounds, which we have to learn to sift through in order to pick out which details are relevant to a particular task e.g., to understand how someone is feeling.